MB3hel/AUVControlBoard/prototype/README.md

     - Includes an on-chip processor running sensor fusion algorithms and can provide useful information such as a gravity vector or an orientation in 3D space.
     - These features remove the need to develop sensor calibration, fusion, and interpretation algorithms in the control board firmware (simplifies firmware and accelerates development time)
     - Can also provide raw sensor data meaning custom algorithms are still possible if deemed necessary / beneficial at a later time
+    - *Note that the Stemma QT version has a different pinout.
+Keep this in mind if using this variant of the breakout board.*
 - Adafruit BMP280 Breakout
     - Pressure and temperature sensor
     - Not likely to be used if on-chip calibrations of BNO055 are used, however some sensor calibration algorithms take into account temperature and pressure.
 This is present in case this information is needed at a later date.